 Here’s the thing about the eggs being at room temperature…

-If you use cold eggs straight from the fridge your batter will seize up.
+If you use cold eggs straight from the fridge your batter may seize up.
 No worries though if you forget to take the eggs out a few hours before you make these delicious Keto Brownies.
 Simply place your eggs in like warm (NOT HOT) water and let set for 10 or so minutes.

 The key is to get your eggs warm enough.
 If you warm up your eggs the fast way you will at the very least help to keep the batter fluid.
 You want your batter to be stir-able.
 That is…not too clumpy and not too runny.

 Mind you that it will all taste the same either way, just not very easy to work with.
 If all else fails and your batter is harder than you’d like then add a tbsp of water pop it in the microwave for 30 seconds.
 Pull it out and mix it up and maybe go another round of 30 seconds just to get things softer.

 I stated the cook time as 15 – 20 minutes because every oven is different.
 Even at 350* on the middle rack in the same size pan the temperature of outside the oven or of the batter can affect the cook time.
 I always set the timer for 15 minutes and then check on my Keto Brownies.

 The trick is to get the top set, but still slightly shiney.
 I usually go 17 minutes TOTAL.
 The key is that you don’t want your dessert to be overly cooked.
 They will come out dry and unappealing if you cook them in the oven until they are hard and seem cooked through.

 If they’re in the oven and seem cooked through then when you take them out they will continue to cook on the counter top…and then they will be dry.
 The first time you make these Keto Brownies you will see for yourself that less cooking is better as they will set once you get them out on the counter to cool.